toggenation/cakephp-react-backend/README.md

 src/Middleware/HttpOptionsMiddleware.php | Middleware to respond to OPTIONS and allow CORS src/Application.php | Place middleware is hooked into cake |

-The CsrfProtectionMiddleware has been switched off because I couldn't get it working so I have commente it out in `src/Application.php`
+The CsrfProtectionMiddleware has been switched off because I couldn't get it working so I have commented it out in `src/Application.php`

 ```
 /*
  ->add(new CsrfProtectionMiddleware([
                 'httpOnly' => true
             ]));
 */
 ```